 Day 7: On Wednesday I joined the group from Houston again as they met with an array of local environmental justice advocates and scholars.
 After our morning meetings concluded, we went on one final “tour.”
 Alicia Rivera from Communities for a Better Environment drove us through Wilmington, mostly to parts of the town I had not seen before.
 At one of our stops Francisco Vargas saw us and came out of his home to talk with us.
 He lives next to the Warren E & P urban oil-drilling site we were looking at.
 Francisco described how the drilling shakes the earth and has cracked his home’s windows and foundation.
 He told us that in response to his requests for financial help fixing the damage the company offered him vouchers to get his car washed instead.
 In spite of his hardships, Francisco shared a few laughs with us before we went on our way.
 See page 6 of this report for background information on the drilling site.

 The immensity of the powers arrayed against communities trying to protect themselves from the pollution I saw in LA and the Inland Empire was staggering.
 That’s why it was so inspiring to learn about the issues alongside the group of advocates from Houston, who are anticipating port expansion projects of their own.
-They were here to get a sense of port expansion can mean, trade ideas, and learn from what California advocates have been able to accomplish.
+They were here to get a sense of what port expansion can mean, trade ideas, and learn from what California advocates have been able to accomplish.
 Although I’ve lived in California since I was five, the fact that I was born in Houston made me feel a special kinship with this group.
 I’m grateful to them for sharing their learning experience with me, and to the Los Angeles environmental justice community for their hospitality and warm welcome.